gaschgithub/groove-machine/README.md

 - Perform **spectral analysis** to relate timbral characteristics to specific rhythmic functions within a groove.
 - Use the extracted information to enable **new groove generation**, informed by the analyzed references.

-Given sufficient reference material, the system should be able to analyze grooves from different musical traditions and generate new, stylistically informed variations.
+Given sufficient reference material, the system should be able to analyze grooves from different musical traditions and generate new variations.

 ---